-Sure, it’s common to eat more — and choose junkier fare — in the evening.
-Even if you’re content to nibble on yoghurt for breakfast or salad for lunch, a big bowl of ice cream or chips can become pretty appealing once you’re vegging out on the couch after a hectic day.
-“A lot of us use food to help us relax when we’re tired,” says Kelly Allison, PhD, director of the Center for Weight and Eating Disorders at the University of Pennsylvania.
+It’s common to want eat more (and choose junkier fare) in the evening: a takeaway or big bowl of dessert can be pretty appealing once you’re vegging out on the couch after a hectic day.
+“A lot of us use food to help us relax when we’re tired,” says Kelly Allison, PhD, director of the Centre for Weight and Eating Disorders at the University of Pennsylvania.
 “After a long day, we’re in the mindset of treating ourselves.”

-But there might be a lot more to it.
-Even if you pick wholesome foods and keep your portions in check, eating late might still be making it harder to lose weight, emerging findings suggest.
+But there might be more to it: even if you pick wholesome foods and keep your portions in check, eating late might still make it harder to lose weight, findings suggest.

 Why meal timing matters

 In a recent University of Pennsylvania study, researchers put healthy adults on two different eating schedules for eight weeks each, tracking participants’ weight, metabolic activity, and other health markers.
-During the early eating schedule, participants consumed three meals and two snacks between 8:00 a.m. and 7:00 p.m.
-During the late eating schedule, participants ate the same amount of food between 12:00 p.m. and 11:00 p.m.
+During the early eating schedule, participants consumed three meals and two snacks between 8am and 7pm.
+During the late eating schedule, participants ate the same amount of food between midday and 11pm.
 What happened?
 Not only did eating on the late schedule cause participants to gain weight and burn less fat, it also had a negative impact on their insulin and cholesterol levels.

-So why is eating late unhealthy?
-The reasons why aren’t fully clear, but it could have something to do with our circadian rhythms — the biological clock that tells the body to be awake during the day and to feel sleepy at night.
+When it comes to the why, the reasons why aren’t fully clear, but it could have something to do with our circadian rhythms - the biological clock that tells the body to be awake during the day and to feel sleepy at night.
 “If we’re meant to be eating during the day and fasting at night, when we don’t do that, our body’s clock gets out of sync,” says Allison, who co-authored the study.
-That could throw hormones out of whack that promote weight gain.
-Other experts agree.
-“The body seems to be optimized to digest and metabolize food earlier in the day, not later,” says Courtney Peterson, PhD, an Assistant Professor of Nutrition Sciences at the University of Alabama at Birmingham.
+That could throw hormones out of whack that promote weight gain - and other experts agree.
+“The body seems to be optimised to digest and metabolise food earlier in the day, not later,” says Courtney Peterson, PhD, an Assistant Professor of Nutrition Sciences at the University of Alabama at Birmingham.

-A study recently conducted by Peterson and presented at this year’s Obesity Society Annual Meeting seems to back this up.
-When participants ate all three of their meals between 8:00 a.m. and 2:00 p.m. and then fasted until the next morning, they burned more fat and felt less hungry compared to when they ate the same three meals on a standard schedule — between 8:00 a.m. and 8:00 p.m.
+A study recently conducted by Peterson seems to back this up: when participants ate all three of their meals between 8am and 2pm and then fasted until the next morning, they burned more fat and felt less hungry compared to when they ate the same three meals on a standard schedule, between 8am and 8pm.

 Is there an optimal time to eat for weight loss?

 Of course, these are just two small studies, and experts still have much to learn about optimal meal timing.
 Still, both Peterson and Allison agree that limiting late-night eating is a smart move for weight loss.
-“The findings aren’t definitive, but there’s growing evidence to suggest that not eating after 7:00 p.m. would be helpful,” Allison says.
-Even if that just means cutting out your after-dinner or late night snack.
+“The findings aren’t definitive, but there’s growing evidence to suggest that not eating after 7pm would be helpful,” Allison says, even if that just means cutting out your after-dinner or late night snack.

 And if that’s not realistic for your lifestyle?
-Consider keeping your eating schedule the same, but eating more of your calories at breakfast and lunch and fewer at dinner.
-“Studies show that when men and women follow this strategy, they lose more weight,” Peterson says.
+Consider keeping your eating schedule the same, but eating more of your calories at breakfast and lunch, and fewer at dinner.
+“Studies show that when both men and women follow this strategy, they lose more weight,” Peterson says.